Raqqa

-Raqqa (ٱلرَّقَّة, also al-Raḳḳa), is a city in Syria on the North bank of the Euphrates River, about 160 km east of Aleppo.
-It is located 40 km east of the Tabqa Dam, Syria's largest dam.
+Raqqa (ٱلرَّقَّة, also al-Raḳḳa) is a city in Syria on the north bank of the Euphrates River, about 160 km east of Aleppo.
+It is located 40 km east of the Euphrates Dam, Syria's largest dam.
 The Hellenistic, Roman, and Byzantine city and bishopric Callinicum (formerly a Latin and now a Maronite Catholic titular see) was the capital of the Abbasid Caliphate between 796 and 809, under the reign of Harun al-Rashid.
 It was also the capital of the Islamic State from 2014 to 2017.
 With a population of 531,952 based on the 2021 official census, Raqqa is the sixth largest city in Syria.